Monday, December 16, 2013

 Blackouts

-Third part (year 1984) starts with "Light: it slammed into my eyes like fists".
+The third part (year 1984) starts with "Light: it slammed into my eyes like fists".
 But we soon learn that he'd just awoken after a binge drinking (the air reeked of alcohol).
-Still this can be at least partly considered as unconscious as we all know how bad those hangovers can be, right?
+Still, this can be at least partly considered as unconscious, as we all know how bad those hangovers can be, right?

 Title:

-It was pretty much WTF title until I had asked uncle Google about it and he explained it to me that this was the title of one of Yeats' poems.
+It was pretty much a WTF title until I had asked uncle Google about it, and he explained that this was the title of one of Yeats' poems.
 You can listen to it here and try to decipher it if you feel like it.
-But then again, maybe it's not about this poem at all because Sallis plays in a band called Three-Legged Dog so it's possible that he has some weird fixations about animal legs?
+But then again, maybe it's not about this poem at all because Sallis plays in a band called Three-Legged Dog, so he may have some weird fixations about animal legs?
 Nah, just kidding;)

 Cover:

-Nice one, always cool to see air conditioner (or elevator) as a metaphor of descent into darkness.
-Or am I just imagining things and it just means that it's pretty fucking hot in Lew Griffin's New Orleans?
+Nice one, always cool to see an air conditioner (or elevator) as a metaphor of descent into darkness.
+Or am I just imagining things, and it just means that it's pretty fucking hot in Lew Griffin's New Orleans?

 Cool lines: